 No wonder his talk was titled: In the Future: A world Without Atoms.

-As Chief Wizard, Graeme is busy thinking about what Mixed Reality games, content and applications are goingto be in this future world.
-His personal word of advice – if you want to have a wonderful life write your obituary now and put in it all the good things you wish to have.
+As Chief Wizard, Graeme is busy thinking about what Mixed Reality games, content, and applications are going to be in this future world.
+His word of advice – if you want to have a wonderful life, write your obituary now and put in it all the good things you wish to have.
 Or think of WWWS – What Will Wired Say.
-He had a point here as the May 2016 issue of Wired had a long article on Magic Leap’s aspirations to create the next computing platform.
-Magic Leap is busy making the next article come true soon enough or as he put it
+He had a point here as the May 2016 issue of Wired had a lengthy article on Magic Leap’s aspirations to create the next computing platform.
+Magic Leap is busy making the next article come true soon enough or as he put it.

 Mixed Reality must be the Wired Article we dream about.

 Magic leap has been making all of us anxiously wait as they prepare to unveil the product, but Graeme Devine emphasized that change is happening, and you have to have faith.
 He discussed Mixed Reality in 4 contexts – Games, Media, Communication, and Information.